intel/parameter-framework/tools/clientSimulator/README.md

 - The port on which the test-platform should be started.
 - The criterion file path (see
   [this README](https://github.com/01org/parameter-framework/tree/master/tools/xmlGenerator#domaingeneratorpy)).
-- The absolute path to the Parameter Framework toplevel configuration file.
+- The path to the Parameter Framework toplevel configuration file.
 - The path to the directory containing the scenario files.
 - The path to the scripts definitions file (optional) (see below).
 - The path to the actions definitions (aka "ActionGatherer") file (optional) (see below).
-- The absolute path to the log output file (optional).
+- The path to the log output file (optional).
-- The absolute path to the directory containing the coverage generation tool (optional; for coverage only).
+- The path to the directory containing the coverage generation tool (optional; for coverage only).
 - The path to the html coverage output file (optional; for coverage only).
 - The path to the Parameter Framework domain configuration file (optional; for